awsdocs/aws-codecommit-user-guide/doc_source/setting-up-git-remote-codecommit.md

 python3 get-pip.py --user
 ```

 To work with files, commits, and other information in CodeCommit repositories, you must install Git on your local machine\.
 CodeCommit supports Git versions 1\.7\.9 and later\.
+Git version 2\.28 supports configuring the branch name for initial commits\.
 We recommend using a recent version of Git\.

 To install Git, we recommend websites such as [Git Downloads](http://git-scm.com/downloads)\.